Overview

 regardless of their categories.
 On the other hand, only budgets without categories (thus belonging to the

-category by default) will be projected upon.
+GENERAL category by default) will be projected upon.

 Projection by Date and Category